 - Circling: Among Ashkenazi Jews (those from eastern and central Europe), it is customary for one partner to circle the other seven times before entering the chuppah, alluding to the seven days of creation and as a reminder that marriage is itself a process of creation.
 In a contemporary update, many heterosexual and LGBTQ+ couples choose to circle each other three times, adding one final circle together.
 According to one interpretation, the circles represent the repetitive rhythm of Hosea 2:21-22: “And I will betroth you to me forever.
 I will betroth you to me in righteousness, and in justice, and in loving kindness, and in compassion; and I will betroth you to me in faithfulness.”

 - Erusin or Kiddushin (Betrothal): The marriage ceremony consists of two separate parts:

 Erusin begins with the traditional blessing over a cup of wine, which is then shared among the couple and their parents.
 The second blessing sanctifies the couple together in kiddushin, Hebrew for “marriage,” a word derived from the Hebrew word for “holy.”

-According to Jewish law, the giving and accepting of an item of value in the presence of witnesses is part of what sanctifies a marriage.
+According to Jewish law, the giving and accepting of a valuable item in the presence of witnesses is part of what sanctifies a marriage.
 Therefore, the couple generally exchange rings as they declare, in Hebrew, “Behold, you are consecrated to me with this ring, in accordance with the laws of Moses and Israel.”
 The rings are solid, without any breaks or stones, signifying the wholeness and union achieved through marriage.
 Each ring is placed on the right index finger, demonstrating the ancient belief that the forefinger is connected by a direct line to the heart.
-In Sephardic ceremonies a ring, a coin, or anything valuable, such as a piece of jewelry other than a ring may be used for this part of the ceremony.
+In Sephardic ceremonies, a ring, coin, or anything valuable may be used for this part of the ceremony.